Warning: we don't have a standalone "sustainability programme".

-Since 2014, we’ve been working to take socks out of that equation through our renowned recycling service.
-In that time, we’ve prevented over 100,000 socks from going to landfill.
+Since 2014, we’ve been working to take socks out of that equation through.
+Until 2023, our renowned recycling service we’ve prevented over 100,000 socks from going to landfill.

-A proportion of the old pairs of socks we recycle are still in great condition.
-They make their way to charities, where they’re distributed to people in need.
+A proportion of the old pairs of socks we recycled were still in great condition.
+They made their way to charities, where they’re distributed to people in need.

-The rest of the socks are washed, shredded, reconstructed and given a second chance in life as an industrial textile.
+The rest of the socks were washed, shredded, reconstructed and given a second chance in life as an industrial textile.